-TSacramento Cooperative Community Fund (SCCF) is an endowment fund founded by the Sacramento Natural Foods Co-op in conjunction with the Twin Pines Cooperative in 2001.
-Each Spring the SCCF awards micro-grants to local non-profit or cooperative organizations for qualifying projects promoting nutrition or health, supporting a healthy environment, meeting basic human needs, particularly nutrition, and/ or promoting a cooperative environment.
+TThe Sacramento Cooperative Community Fund (SCCF) is an endowment fund founded by the Sacramento Natural Foods Co-op in conjunction with the Twin Pines Cooperative in 2001.
+Each Spring the SCCF awards micro-grants to local non-profit or cooperative organizations for qualifying projects promoting nutrition or health, supporting a healthy environment, meeting basic human needs, particularly nutrition, and/or promoting a the cooperative movement.

 The SCCF invites applications for micro-grants from eligible not-for-profit and cooperative organizations operating in the greater Sacramento area.
-This year, again, we plan to award up to $2,500 in total.
-Applications will be due (postmarked by) Tuesday, April 1, 2014, and we anticipate announcing the results in mid-May and awarding the funds in early June.
+Applications will be due (postmarked by) Wednesday, April 1, 2015.

 Eligibility criteria for a micro-grant from the Sacramento Cooperative Community Fund:

 - Applicant must, at the time of application, be a tax exempt, not-for-profit (i.e., IRS reg.
 501c3) or a legally-chartered cooperative organization that is operating in the Sacramento area.